anu-sin-theta/Intercom/README.md

 ## License

-This project is licensed under the XYZ License.
-See the LICENSE file for details.
+This project is licensed under the CC License.
+See the LICENSE file for details (Will add soon...).

 ## Contact